OTOIDEBLESSING/OTOIDEBLESSING/README.md

 - 👀 I’m interested in Data
 - 🌱 I’m currently learning Data analysis and working with Dahel Techies
 - 💞️ I’m looking to collaborate on wih data enthusiastics
-- 📫 How to reach me:
+- 📫 How to reach me:[LINKEDIN](https://www.linkedin.com/in/otoide-blessing-0186a6222)
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: Am a data excited enthusiastic